NanoComp/meep/doc/docs/Installation.md

 Now, `python -c 'import meep'` should work, and you can try running some of the examples in the `meep/python/examples` directory.

+Warning: The `pymeep` package is built to work with OpenBLAS, which means numpy should also use OpenBLAS.
+Since the default numpy is built with MKL, installing other packages into the enviornment may cause conda to switch to an MKL-based numpy.
+This can cause segmentation faults when calling MPB.
+To work around this, you can make sure the `no-mkl` conda package is installed, make sure you're getting packages from the `conda-forge` channel (they use OpenBLAS for everything), or as a last resort, run `import meep` before importing any other library that is linked to MKL>

 Installing parallel PyMeep follows the same pattern, but the package is called `pymeep-parallel`.

 ```bash